5roop/task8/README.md

 To test if everything works as it should I ran another round, this time with 3k instances.

-Since the training won't run, go for 200hours of data.
+✓ Since the training won't run, go for 200hours of data.

 Unnormalized transcripts: /home/korzinek/kaldi/exp/ali_all/unnorm.json
 Nikola suggests to do lowercasing and removal of puctiation.
 Compare with normalized performance.
 Once the training works of course.

-Transform the corpus to mono!
+✓ Transform the corpus to mono!

+# Addendum 2022-03-18T11:20:56

+The training still doesn't run.
+It seems the limiting factor is not the training, but the dataset loading.
+I've limited the data to 33k instances.